jkeefe/aistudio-workshops/README.md

 ## Getting started, with Google Colab

-Here's how to get started with these workshops uing Google Colaboatory.
+Here's how to get started with these workshops using Google Colaboatory.

 - Go to [Google Colaboratory](https://colab.research.google.com).
 - In the top bar of the welcome window, pick "Github."